Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to a positive environment for our community include:

-*   Being empathetic and kind toward other people
+*   Being empathetic, patient, and kind toward other people
 *   Respecting differing opinions, viewpoints, and experiences
 *   Giving and gracefully accepting constructive feedback
 *   Accepting responsibility and apologizing to those affected by our mistakes
 *   Focusing on what is best for the community
+*   Using welcoming and inclusive language

 Examples of unacceptable behavior include: